coffeepots/odbc/README.md

     echo qry.executeFetch
     # outputs 5, 1

-Parameters are defined internally when you set the statement for the query, and will raise an error if you try to set a value for one that isn't referenced in the statement string.
+Parameters are constructed internally when you set the statement for the query, and will raise an error if you try to set a value for one that isn't referenced in the statement string.
 Parameters can also be used multiple times in the same query without having to redefine them.
 This is different from normal odbc, where you must apply the same value to different parameters if you want to use it more than once.
 For example: